 My mom came to the U.S. with a sixth grade education.
-As a teenager, she got a job at a lamp manufacturing company in El Monte.
-It’s where she met my father.
+As a teenager, she got a job at a lamp manufacturing company in El Monte, California.
+It was there where she met my father.
 He, too, arrived from Mexico in his teens.
 They did not speak English.

-Both my parents quickly realized the importance of education as it pertained to success in America.
+Both my parents, through their own experiences, quickly realized the importance of education, as it pertained to success in America.
 My mother enrolled in adult school and learned English.
+I remember being with my father as he dropped her off and picked her up after class.
 We made fun of her accent, but she took it all in stride and never stopped learning.
 She took various exams and earned the licenses necessary to work as a secretary.
 She began her first real American job with the Los Angeles Unified School District Office on Soto St, near El Sereno, and as soon as she could, she helped her three younger siblings get jobs with the same district.
 Two of her brothers still drive buses for the LAUHSD.
+This is what family does.

 My father enrolled in high school, graduated, then joined the U.S. Army and fought in the Vietnam and Korean Wars.
 He learned to cuss and smoke weed in the Army, but he also learned how to be warrior.
-Upon his return, he earned an A.A.
+Upon his return from combat, he enrolled in college abd earned an A.A.
 Degree from East L.A.
 City College, and much later, after retirement, he earned a Bachelor’s Degree from Cal State University San Marcos.
-For over thirty-years, he worked as a machinist for Chevron and later as a plant operator for Southern California Edison.
+For over thirty-years, he worked as a machinist for Chevron, and later as a plant operator for Southern California Edison.
 He was a true blue-collar man, but he was also a Renaissance man.
-He taught me to fish, hunt, fix cars, and to persevere.
+He taught me to fish, hunt, fix cars, and to persevere, all the things he had learned.

 My brother, also with the help of our parents, graduated from Cal State University Monterey Bay.
 He is a teacher and athletic director at a local high school.
 He is a successful coach, and he is active in the goings on of his school and community.